mco-gh/mco.dev/content/post/whatisml.md

 To give an extreme example, this is fine: "one really big old antique American car" but perturb that sequence of adjectives in any way you like and the results sound very wrong.

-The amazing thing about this sequence is that every native english speaker knows it, but **very few people know they know it**.
+The amazing thing about this sequence is that nearly every native english speaker knows it, but **very few people know they know it**.
 In my audience of 200 professional CS and IT people, not a single person could tell me this sequence.